robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 CIRRENT™ Cloud ID uses an API to communicate to your Product Cloud that a device or batch of devices have been authenticated and that your Product Cloud should allow communications with these devices.
 If you do not want to or cannot set up an API link to your Product Cloud you can, as an alternative, manually download the device certificates and inject these into your Product Cloud.

-We will separately look at the two routes – provisioning via Manifest File, and provisioning via API.
+We will now separately look at the two routes – provisioning via Manifest File, and provisioning via API.

 Provisioning devices via a Manifest File
 *****************************************

 You have the option to manually onboard devices by obtaining a Manifest File containing certificates from CIRRENT™ Cloud ID and uploading the Manifest File to your Product Cloud.
 A Manifest File is a list of Device Certificates that can be used to manually provision devices into the Product Cloud.
 This use case is currently implemented in Cloud ID through downloading a CSV file and subsequently uploading the CSV file into your Product Cloud.

 The workflow is as follows: